Eburonia/Japanese-Restaurant-Shibuya/README.md

 ### Design

 #### Colour Scheme
-- To not get distracted too much, the used colours on the website meet the colours of the background hero image.
+- To not get distracted too much, and for readability purposes, the used colours on the website meet the colours of the background hero image.
 Three types are used for styling the html elements:
-   * Black: rgba(0, 0, 0, 0.95) - used in headers, footers, and sections background.
+   * Black: rgba(0, 0, 0, 0.85) - used in headers, footers, and sections background.
-   * Cream colour type: rgb(195, 161, 104) - used in restaurant logo, h2 and h3 headers, sections, image borders, buttons, and textboxes.
+   * Cream colour type: rgb(195, 161, 104) - used in the restaurant logo text, h2 and h3 headers, sections, some divisions, image borders, buttons, form text fields, and form drop-down menus.
    * Smokewhite: rgb(245, 245, 245) - used in header, footer, navbar, paragraphs, menu items, and form labels.
-- The sections of the website have a black transparent colour.
+- The sections ans some divisions of the website have a black transparent colour.
 This to keep the hero image in the background a little bit visible, but not too much that you can't read the text anymore.
-- For emphasizing purposes a red colour is used for new menu items and important messages like required text fields on a form.
+- For emphasizing purposes a red colour is used for new menu items on the menu page and important messages like required text fields on the reservations and contact form.

 #### Typography
 - [Libre Franklin](https://fonts.google.com/specimen/Libre+Franklin#about) is the only font used throughout the website.
 Sans Serif is set as a fallback font type.
 Libre Franklin is a well-readable font.